mareforma.open(path=None, *, ...)

 Promote a REPLICATED claim to ESTABLISHED.
 Identity-gated.

-The graph must have a loaded signer (from mareforma bootstrap or mareforma.open(key_path=...))
+mareforma bootstrap or mareforma.open(key_path=...))
 AND that key must be enrolled in the project’s validators table.
 The first key opened against a fresh graph auto-enrolls as the root validator.
 The validation event itself is signed: a DSSE-style envelope binding (claim_id, validator_keyid, validated_at, evidence_seen) is persisted to the row’s validation_signature column, so the promotion is independently verifiable.

 validated_by is a cosmetic display label.
 The authenticated identity is the keyid embedded in the signed envelope.

 evidence_seen is an optional list of claim_ids the validator declares to have reviewed before signing.
 None is normalized to [] and bound into the signed envelope as a positive “I reviewed nothing” admission.
 Each cited entry must be a strict-v4 UUID matching an existing claim with created_at <= validated_at.
-The validator’s enumeration is self-declared — the substrate cannot prove what was actually read — but the envelope shifts “a human pressed a button” to “a human pressed a button AND named the evidence they consulted.”
+The validator’s enumeration is self-declared (mareforma cannot prove what was actually read), but the envelope shifts “a human pressed a button” to “a human pressed a button AND named the evidence they consulted.”

 Parameters